Aberllefenni

 Aberllefenni is a village in the south of Gwynedd, Wales.
-It lies in the historic county of Merionethshire/Sir Feirionnydd, in the valley of the Afon Dulas, and in the Community of Corris.
+It lies in the historic county of Merionethshire, in the valley of the Afon Dulas, and in the community of Corris.

+History

+Aberllefenni was built around the Aberllefenni quarries, which operated from as early as the 14th century.

+Sixteen houses and cottages owned by John Lloyd of Inigo Jones Slateworks, comprising almost the entire village, went up for sale in 2016 for £1.5 million.
+After their sale in October 2022 to Walsh Investment Properties, tenants were subject to evictions and the previously low rent was increased to "bring them in line with current market values".

 Government

 The village has a community council.
 The current representatives are elected residents and the local councillor who often attends is John Pughe Roberts.

-The community council system replaced the old parish council system and tackles local issues, acts as a contact point between local government and residents for information and resource on many environmental, equality, ethnicity and gender issues and other problems.
+The community council system replaced the old parish council system and tackles local issues, acts as a contact point between local government and residents for information and resource on matters including the environment, equality, ethnicity and gender.